AlexandreRouma/SDRPlusPlus/readme.md

 * plutosdr_source: libiio, libad9361
 * audio_sink: portaudio

+Note: make sure you're using GCC 8 or later as older versions do not have `std::filesystem` built-in.

 ## Building
 replace `<N>` with the number of threads you wish to use to build
 ```sh